JakeHillHub/openc3-vscode/README.md

   <%= render "_ccsds_apid.txt", locals: {apid: 1} %>  # <- this works now
   APPEND_ITEM COLLECTS     16 UINT   "Number of collects"
 ```

+### 0.2.1

+- Fix issue that would delete the entire .gitignore contents from a workspace (OOPS)
+- Stubs are now managed in the proper workspace storage directory instead of in .vscode
+- Resolve initialization condition that caused many compilation tasks to spawn concurrently